Close

 • interested amateur writers and musicians.

-This course involves industry experts both within and outside academia and encourages students to develop closer links with external stakeholders such as The Journal of Music, Chamber Choir Ireland, Contemporary Music Centre and Arts Council Ireland through the teaching and assessment of the module.
+This course involves industry experts both within and outside academia and encourages students to develop closer links with external stakeholders such as The Journal of Music, Chamber Choir Ireland, Contemporary Music Centre and Arts Council Ireland through the teaching and assessment of the course.
 For those already in employment, the course offers an opportunity to strengthen and deepen such industrial and artistic relationships.

 Participants on the course will work on written assignments culminating in the creation of a professionally relevant body of written work.